rentzsch/SafeToUnplug/README.markdown

 I recommend you add it as a Login Item (System Preferences > Users & Groups > Current User > Login Items.

+# Disclaimer

+I'm not sure if this app will even work.
+I'd imagine the Finder uses the same mechanism as this app uses to dismiss the volume's icon.
+But maybe not.
+So this is a shot in the dark.
+Let me know if it fails for you and maybe I can think of something else.
+Or Apple could, you know, fix their software.

 # Credits

 I was alerted to this SafeToUnplug implementation technique by [Peter Hosey](https://twitter.com/boredzo/status/263341185802858497).
 The code is mostly stolen from [Ullrich Schaefer's](https://twitter.com/stigi) [Stackoverflow answer](http://stackoverflow.com/a/1410174/5260).